 Mung beans, also known as green beans are small cylindrical beans with a bright green color.
 They can be used whole, split, or hulled.
 Whole beans are usually boiled.
 They are also germinated to produce bean sprouts.
 Split and hulled mung beans are light yellow in color and often made into a paste for pancakes or filling.
 Mung bean starch is extracted to make transparent cellophane noodles, also known as bean threads or glass noodles.

-Sweet mung bean soup is considered cooling and is very easy to prepare.
+Sweet Mung Bean and Sago Soup is considered cooling and is very easy to prepare.
 They cook a little faster than red or adzuki beans.
 The addition of pandan leaves, sago, and coconut milk is a Southeast Asian enhancement to the Chinese original.
 Please also check out my Sweet Red Bean Soup recipe.

 - 1 cup (220g) mung beans, rinsed and soaked for at least 2 hours, drained